In Philippines, Volcano Is Quieter, But Officials Renew Warnings For People To Leave

 So far, no one has been reported killed, but many more are yet to be evacuated.

-The director of the Philippine Institute of Volcanology and Seismology (PHILVOLCS), Renato Solidum, says illegal settlements inside Taal's danger zone, which is also part of a protected national park, have been "an accident waiting to happen," adding that his agency has repeatedly warned people not to live there.
+The director of the Philippine Institute of Volcanology and Seismology, Renato Solidum, says illegal settlements inside Taal's danger zone, which is also part of a protected national park, have been "an accident waiting to happen," adding that his agency has repeatedly warned people not to live there.

-The institute said Wednesday that the volcano was displaying "generally weaker" activity but it kept its Alert Level at 4 (out of 5), denoting that a "hazardous explosive eruption" is possible within hours or days.
+The institute said Wednesday that the volcano was displaying "generally weaker" activity, but it kept its alert level at 4 (out of 5), denoting that a "hazardous explosive eruption" is possible within hours or days.
 Some 466 tremors, which preceded Sunday's eruption and have continued since, are a constant reminder that Taal might have something bigger — and deadly — in store.

 Para sa inyong kaalaman, ang DOST-PHIVOLCS ay nagbabantay 24 oras sa mga aktibong bulkan sa bansa.
 Para sa daily updates bisitahin ang https://t.co/06A2WjzSsx#HandaAngMayAlam #BasaRinPagMayTime #NoToFakeNews #ItoAngTotoo pic.twitter.com/wcnaD9dY9o— PHIVOLCS-DOST (@phivolcs_dost) January 14, 2020